Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 **All-in-One Stack** - Wazuh provides a complete SIEM solution, including log collection, threat detection, alerting, and a dashboard in a single installation.
 This reduces setup complexity and allows focus on security operations rather than infrastructure configuration.

 **Resource Efficiency** - Wazuh runs comfortably within the hardware constraints of a homelab.
-The full stack, including Manager, Indexer, and Dashboard, operates within 4GB RAM on the Ubuntu Server VM.
+The full stack, including Manager, Indexer, and Dashboard, operates within 4GB RAM on Ubuntu Server - SIEM.

 **Community and Documentation** - Wazuh has extensive official documentation, an active community, and regular updates, making troubleshooting and learning straightforward.

 ## Wazuh Stack Components

-The full Wazuh stack consists of three components, all installed on the Ubuntu Server VM:
+The full Wazuh stack consists of three components, all installed on Ubuntu Server - SIEM:

 | Component | Description |
 |---|---|